mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   * will be stored in settings as "workbench.colorTheme"
 * to customize colors for nearly everying in the editor, see
   <https://code.visualstudio.com/docs/getstarted/theme-color-reference>
 * to customize colors for specific syntax elements (tokens) in editor windows
-  * modify settings
+  * modify user settings
   * add "editor.tokenColorCustomizations" property
     where the value is an object with these keys: comments, functions, keywords, numbers,